 Then add in the white chocolate chips and mix just until the chocolate chips are incorporated.
 Turn off the machine.

 Measure out ~6, 5.5 oz. cookies.
 I like to use a food scale for this but if you don’t have one, simply eye-ball it.
 Cookies will be a little smaller than a fist, huge I know!
 Keep the cookies nice and tall and don’t flatten them.
 Roll the dough in the cinnamon sugar mixture.
-Place all 6 cookies on a cookie sheet.
-No need to spray the cookie sheet with baking spray.
+Place cookies on a cookie sheet.
+You can use a silicone baking mat or parchment paper if you prefer.

-Bake cookies for 10-11 minutes.
+Bake cookies for 10-11 minutes (see recipe notes if cookies are gooey).
 The secret is to pull them out before you think they are done.
 Let them rest on the cookie sheet for 15 minutes and then transfer them to a cooling rack.
 It’s hard to wait.
 Trust me, I’ve been there.
 Let the cookies cool on the cooling rack to finish cooling completely.
 Cameron likes to enjoy them 15 minutes out of the oven, and I like them best ~45 min-1 hour later.
 Enjoy with a big tall glass of milk!